Junction Conditions and local Spacetimes in General Relativity: Geometric Deformations, Thin Shells and distributional Metrics of Spacetime

-In this context, it is worth mentioning that the class of Gordon class metrics contains the class of conformal Gordon class metrics as a special case.
-The representatives of this closely related class are subject to the deformation relations

-which have been studied perhaps most thoroughly so far in the theory of so-called acoustic black holes and in the context of analogue gravity; theories that aim to explain, among other things, the geometric structure of acoustic black holes as well as electromagnetic phenomena in linear media and the behavior of condensed matter models in General Relativity or even more general theories of gravity \cite{barcelo2001analogue,fagnocchi2010relativistic,hossenfelder2017analogue,unruh1981experimental,visser2010acoustic}.
+Important representatives of this subclass have been studied within the theory of so-called acoustic black holes and in the context of analogue gravity; theories that aim to explain, among other things, the geometric structure of acoustic black holes as well as electromagnetic phenomena in linear media and the behavior of condensed matter models in General Relativity or even more general theories of gravity \cite{barcelo2001analogue,fagnocchi2010relativistic,hossenfelder2017analogue,unruh1981experimental,visser2010acoustic}.